JuanOliveros/semana5PruebasAutomatizadas/playwright-testing/README.md

-# Ejemplo
+# Playwright-testing

-This repo contains several simple examples of using [Playwright](https://github.com/microsoft/playwright).
+This repo contains a testing with [Playwright](https://github.com/microsoft/playwright).
 Here you can find PlayWright usage with [Jest](https://jestjs.io/).

 ### How to run tests